Qiskit/rustworkx/CONTRIBUTING.md

 which will output the html rendered documentation in `docs/build/html` which you can view locally in a web browser.

-#### retworkx-lib documentation
+#### retworkx-core documentation

-To build the retworkx-lib documentation you will use rust-doc.
+To build the retworkx-core documentation you will use rust-doc.
 You can do this by running:
 ```
 cargo doc
 ```
-from the `retworkx-lib` directory (which is the root of the `retworkx-lib` crate.
-After it's built the compiled documentation will be located in `target/doc/retworkx_lib` (which is off the repo root not the `retworkx-lib` dir)
+from the `retworkx-core` directory (which is the root of the `retworkx-core` crate.
+After it's built the compiled documentation will be located in `target/doc/retworkx_core` (which is off the repo root not the `retworkx-core` dir)

 You can build and open the documentation directly in your configured default